 The Forum’s Academic Directors are Rosa María Lastra (Queen Mary University of London) and Anna Gelpern (Georgetown Law), and the Forum’s founding members include: Lee Buchheit (University of Miami School of Law), G. Mitu Gulati (University of Virginia), and Sean Hagan (Georgetown Law).
-The Forum’s affiliated scholars include Rodrigo Olivares-Caminal (Queen Mary University of London), Ugo Panizza (Graduate Institute of Geneva), and Mark Weidemaier (University of North Carolina), Daniel Bradlow (University of Pretoria), and Stephen Park (University of Connecticut).
+The Forum’s affiliated scholars include Rodrigo Olivares-Caminal (Queen Mary University of London), Ugo Panizza (Graduate Institute of Geneva), Mark Weidemaier (University of North Carolina), Daniel Bradlow (University of Pretoria), and Stephen Park (University of Connecticut).

 The Forum serves as an interdisciplinary research hub and a platform for capacity building, policy development, and research-dissemination programs.
 The Forum’s capacity building work focuses on low- and middle-income countries at risk of sovereign debt distress, as well as countries that have recently gained market access and have limited debt management experience.